living in rural area

-Making the move from an urban or suburban area to a rural one can be a Culture shock.
-There are many things that you should take into consideration before you make the move and begin living in a rural area.
+Moving from an urban or suburban area to a rural one can be a Culture shock.
+There are many things that you should consider before you make the move and begin living in a rural area.

-This guide will help you understand some of the key differences between rural and urban life so that you can be prepared for what lies ahead as you make a big move.
+This guide will help you understand some of the key differences between rural and urban life to prepare you for what lies ahead as you make a big move.

 You will be able to answer the question: Is living in a rural area worth it?